datacontroller/datacontroller.io/content/blog/roi-payback/index.md

 ---
 title: ROI and Payback
 description: How much time & money could you save by implementing Data Controller?
-We help you caculate the ROI and Payback time of your investment.
+We help you calculate the ROI and Payback time of your software investment.
 date: '2021-07-15 09:00:00'
 author: 'Allan Bowe'
 authorLink: https://www.linkedin.com/in/allanbowe